moorepants/dissertation/systemidentification.rst

 Results
 ~~~~~~~

-.. todo:: I assume that the number of degrees of freedom are the correct number
-   and withing that realm I am seaking for the best model.
-Talk about the
-   missing degrees of freedom and how there may exist a 6th order or higher
-   model.
-We also are assuming linearity and this is the scope.

 It turns out that finding a model than which meets the criterion is not too
 difficult when the output error form is considered (:math:`\mathbf{K}=0`).
 This